sldesnoo-Delft/q1simulator/README.md

 check the code I generated with Q1Pulse and pulselib.
 I found several bugs in the generated code and in Q1Simulator.

-Q1Simulator evoluated into a useful tool.
+Q1Simulator evolved into a useful tool.
 Now it is available to all.

 *Sander de Snoo*